SasView/sasmodels/doc/guide/pd/polydispersity.rst

  41    0.9
 ====  =====

-.. note:: Only these array values are used for computation, any other
-           polydispersity parameter values in the model have no effect and will be ignored when computing the average.  **This also means that any parameter with an array distribution cannot be fitted.**
+Only these array values are used computation, therefore the parameter value given for the model will have no affect, and will be ignored when computing the average.
+This means that any parameter with an array distribution will not be fitable.

-If representing continuous distributions, it is best to use a simple rectangle rule integration with equally spaced $x$ values and the weight $f(x)$ chosen at the center of each interval.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ